 Accessing file groups via REST API

 Individual files on Uploadcare can be joined into groups.
 Those can be used to better organize your workflow.
-Technically, groups are ordered lists of files and can hold files together with their Media Processing operations.
+Technically, groups are ordered lists of files and can hold files together with Image Transformations in their URLs.
 The most common case with creating groups is when users upload multiple files at once.

 Note, a group itself and files within that group MUST belong to the same project.
 Groups are immutable and the only way to add/remove a file is creating a new group.